PlanePlace/Semaphorin--Modified/README_en.md

 ## IF YOUR DEVICE SUPPORTS [LEGACY-IOS-KIT](https://github.com/LukeZGD/Legacy-iOS-Kit), YOU SHOULD REALLY USE THAT OVER THIS.

 ## This modified Semaphorin has changed the method of obtaining IVKey and the download version of ramdisk.

-## Due to so many bugs we encountered recently, I'm planning to write a .md to let u know how to mannuly downgrade ur devices.
-Please wait!😉

 ## Support